Mara-Li/Knitting-bot/README.md

 Note that role will be mentioned if some users that have the role aren't in the thread.

-After making the list of user/role to ping, the user will send a message with a ping to these user and roles.
-If there is no member to add, nothing will be sent!
+After making the list of user/role to ping, the user will send a message with a content (like an emoji) and edit it with the list of user/role to ping.
+No message will be sent if there is no user/role to ping.

 ### Permission asked